What is an array?

-Array Tutorial : How to define and instantiate an array in java
+How to define and instantiate an array in java?

 Those objects in an array is called an element.
 And each element can be called through array index.

-Index of an array starts at 0 thus the first element of an array is located at index 0.
-Moreover the last element is in size of an array – 1
+The index of an array starts at 0 thus the first element of an array is located at index 0.
+Moreover the last element is equal to size of an array – 1.
+This is one of the fundamentals of an array that most programmers get confused on.

 // array of Strings of size 2 since values were already declared during initialization

 // multi dimensional array of strings.
-In short we have an 5 array of array strings with dimension of 2
+Below is a sample declaration.
+Basically we have an array with 5 elements.
+These elements are array with dimension 2.

 // example code in instantiating an array of objects